PRETgroup/goFB/README.md

         Specifies the name of the top level fbt-type file.
 If blank, no top file will be generated.
 ```

-Two example networks for use with the C transpiler are presented.
-You can try them by running
+Two example networks for use with the C compiler are presented.
-`c_example_bottling.bat` which presents an example bottling plant,
-or
-`c_example_pointless.bat` which presents two function blocks passing 4-element arrays between themselves.